Pierlam/Lexerow/README.md

 ## The solution, in 2 stages

+-1/ Create a dotnet program to execute your scripts.

--1/ Create a script to fix cell values in the Excel datatable.
+-2/ Create a script to fix cell values in the Excel datatable.
+Create, Modify scripts to process data in your Excel file.

--2/ Execute the script in a C# program.

 ## The Script to fix values

 To process datarow of the excel file as explained, Lexerow provide a powerful instruction which is: OnExcel ForEachRow If/Then.

-Let's consider the excel file to fix blank values is "file.xlsx"
+Let's consider the excel file to fix blank values is "file.xlsx" The first row is the header.
+Data starts at the second row which is the default case.

 Create a basic script and save it "script.lxrw"

 ```
 # process datarow of the Excel, one by one
-OnExcel "MyFile.xlsx"
+OnExcel "file.xlsx"
     ForEachRow
 	  If B.Cell=blank Then B.Cell=0
     Next
 End OnExcel
 ```

+This script will scan each datarow present in the first sheet starting by defaut from the row #2 until the last one automatically.

 This a very basic script, but of course it's possible to create more complex script to manage different cases.